Handmade or Hand-decorated?

 All too often across the world, items are classified as “handmade” when they really are not.

-The European Union recognizes different classifications of traditional food to make certain we don’t equate the green can of mass-produced Kraft Parmesan cheese with the round of traditional Parmigiano Reggiano DOP produced in the traditional manner in the cheese-making facilities of the Parma region, or (rarely now) in the farmhouse kitchens of Parma.
+The European Union recognizes different classifications of traditional food to make certain we don’t equate the green can of mass-produced “Parmesan” cheese with the round of traditional Parmigiano Reggiano DOP produced in the traditional manner in the cheese-making facilities of the Parma region, or (rarely now) in the farmhouse kitchens of Parma.

 Ensuring the foods are classified and clearly labeled ensures buyers know what they are purchasing, where it was made, how it was made, and what ingredients the food contains.
 These factors drive, and help the buyer understand, the fair price range for the food.
-Obviously, Parmigiano Reggiano DOP is going to cost more than the green can of cheese, and a round made by nonna in her Parma kitchen rarer still, and more costly if were to sell in the local market rather than gift it to you.
+Obviously, Parmigiano Reggiano DOP is going to cost more than the green can of cheese, and a round made by nonna in her Parma kitchen will be rarer still, and more costly if she were to sell in the local market rather than gift it to you.

 Similarly, to protect purchasers as well as the weavers and economy of Sardinia, it’s important that Sardinian textiles are classified accurately with reference to the method and place in which they are made.

-Hand made, Hand-decorated, and Mill-made Classifications
+Handmade, Hand-decorated, and Mill-made Classifications

-The classifications are
+The classifications are handmade, hand-decorated, and mill-made:

-• Handmade textiles: Textiles made completely by hand, using looms where all the movements and beating are done only by hand/foot, and not by a hydraulic, electronic, or computerized loom.
+• Handmade textiles: Textiles made completely by hand, using looms where all the movements and beating — the compression of each row of woven fibers —

 • Hand-decorated textiles: Textiles made by hydraulic, electronic, or computerized looms, where all the beating is not done by hand/foot.
 The weavers stops the mechanical beating of the loom to make pibiones and/or add other decoration by hand.

-• Mill-made textiles: Textiles made in mills, by hydraulic, electronic, and/or computerized looms with minimum human involvement, and often where many similar objects are produced at the same time.
+• Mill-made textiles: Textiles made in mills, by hydraulic, electronic, and/or computerized looms, with minimum human involvement.
+Many similar textiles are produced at the same time on huge looms.

 All the classifications permit:

-• The use of fibers prepared in mills.
+• The use of fibers prepared in mills, and

 • The use of a sewing machine, if the use is to make seams/hems after the weaving is cut from the loom and the seams/hems are not decorative.

-The use of fibers prepared by hand without hydraulic, electronic, or computerized tools can be indicated with the label “Hand-spun fibers”.
+Fibers prepared by hand without the use hydraulic, electronic, or computerized tools can be distinguished with the label “hand-spun”.

 Questions?